Last updated on June 10th, 2022 at 12:37 pm

-Called the God’s Own State, Abia is one of the States in Nigeria which has its administrative capital in Umuahia.
-In this post we will tell you everything you need to know about one of the South Eastern states.
+Called God’s Own State, Abia is one of the States in Nigeria which has its administrative capital in Umuahia.

 Origin of the name Abia

-The word Abia is a name derived from four most densely populated regions of the state.
+The word Abia is a name derived from the four most densely populated regions of the state.

 - A in the word represents the initial letter of the commercial city of the state which is known as Aba.

 - I which is the third letter of the word represents Ishuikwuato